Our team

 Dr Gilberto Estrada Harris - Fundraising, Development and Communications Manager

-Gilberto is passionate about making Oxford a safe, welcoming place where people can thrive and enjoy an independent life of dignity and respect.
-He sees Asylum Welcome as an unfolding story—of the worst and the best of humanity brought together in one vibrant space.
-The weaving of powerful narratives is at the heart of his work to build support and solidarity and to help us understand who we are and how and why we do what we do; and to convey to the wider world what it is about Asylum Welcome’s work that is so moving, inspiring and worthy.
+I am passionate about making Oxford a safe, welcoming place where people can thrive and enjoy an independent life of dignity and respect.
+I sees Asylum Welcome as an unfolding story—of the worst and the best of humanity brought together in one vibrant space.
+The weaving of powerful narratives is at the heart of my work to build support and solidarity and to help us understand who we are and how and why we do what we do; and to convey to the wider world what it is about Asylum Welcome’s work that is so moving, inspiring and worthy.

-In addition to work experience as Head, Director of Studies Office, at the International Institute for Strategic Studies (IISS), and in various strategic and administrative roles at the University of Oxford, Gilberto has seven years’ research and fieldwork exposure to conflict-generated refugees though his postgraduate and doctoral research specialising in peace and conflict in Norway (International Peace Research Institute of Oslo, PRIO), Australia (The Australian National University, ANU), Oxford (Department of International Development; St Antony’s College) and the United States (New York, Washington DC and Miami).
-Gilberto’s research focused on the role of transnational activist diasporas and conflict-generated refugees in military humanitarian interventions in order to end massive human rights abuses taking place in their home countries (Kosovo, Haiti, Colombia, Sri Lanka).
+In addition to work experience as Head, Director of Studies Office, at the International Institute for Strategic Studies (IISS), and in various strategic and administrative roles at the University of Oxford, I have seven years’ research and fieldwork exposure to conflict-generated refugees though my postgraduate and doctoral research specialising in peace and conflict in Norway (International Peace Research Institute of Oslo, PRIO), Australia (The Australian National University, ANU), Oxford (Department of International Development; St Antony’s College) and the United States (New York, Washington DC and Miami).
+My research is focused on the role of transnational activist diasporas and conflict-generated refugees in military humanitarian interventions in order to end massive human rights abuses taking place in their home countries (Kosovo, Haiti, Colombia, Sri Lanka).

-Before Gilberto’s doctoral studies, he was the creator, writer, producer and anchor of a Mexican TV programme that delivered international political and conflict analysis.
-He also co-founded an umbrella civil society organisation in defence of the environment and human rights in Mexico.
+Before my doctoral studies, I was the creator, writer, producer and anchor of a Mexican TV programme that delivered international political and conflict analysis.
+I also co-founded an umbrella civil society organisation in defence of the environment and human rights in Mexico.

 Jackie McDowell